The Logger is ideal for the rider that:

-The Weston flagship.
-The TIMBER is our All- Mountain board that’s ready for all conditions.
+Timber is strong and versatile.
+Anything can be done with timber.
+Our most popular all around board is a must to have in your quiver or a great board to start building one.
 Twin tip, center rocker with camber under feet and lightly rockered in the tip and tail.
-It’s flexible poplar wood core makes it a playful ride, with quick response and great pop.
-Maple wood veneer top sheet.
-The TIMBER is an all-around utility board.
+It’s mid flex from poplar wood core makes it a playful ride, with quick response and great pop.
+The Timber is an all-around utility board.